 14. The Technical Sub-committee should cooperate with other advisory bodies set up by other Conventions, Agreements and MOUs, inter alia, inviting them to participate as observers in the meetings of the Technical Sub-committee.

-15. The Technical Sub-Committee should liaise, through its Chair or his/her nominated representative, with comparable bodies established under other relevant frameworks.
+15. The Technical Sub-committee should liaise, through its Chair or his/her nominated representative, with comparable bodies established under other relevant frameworks.
 This would include, where appropriate and resource permitting, attendance of the Chair of the Technical Sub-committee, or his/her nominated representative, at meetings of these bodies.

 16. The scientific contribution of non-governmental organizations to the fulfilment of the role of the Technical Sub-committee is strongly encouraged.
 This includes inviting them to participate as observers in the meetings of the Technical Sub-committee and establishing and maintaining working cooperation on matters of common interest with organizations.